Singleton Bounds for Entanglement-Assisted Classical and Quantum Error Correcting Codes: Introduction

 Hybrid classical and quantum error correcting codes have been considered in several papers before, mostly without entanglement-assistance \cite{GrasslLuZeng:hybrid,NemecKlappi:hybrid,NemecKlappi:hybrid-paper,Cao-et-al:hybrid,NemecKlappi:hybrid-detecting}; the EACQ codes as considered by us have been introduced in \cite{KremskyHsiehBrun}, although we allow additionally catalysis (recycling) of the three basic resources, making our bounds more general.
 Classical and quantum hybrid error correcting codes have been generalised in \cite{beny2007generalization,beny2007PRA,Majidy:hybrid,NemecKlappi:subsystem-hybrid} to classical and quantum hybrid subsystem codes in an operator algebraic setting.
 We stress that our bounds apply to either kind of code.
 Importantly for our approach, the triple tradeoff between ebits, cbits and qubits has been treated repeatedly in the Shannon-theoretic setting of a given channel (often i.i.d. on the block of $n$ physical systems) and small errors.
 A precursor was the breakthrough paper by Devetak and Shor \cite{devetak2005capacity}, which showed how to analyse the capacity region of joint classical and quantum information transmission over a given noisy channel.
 For us, the paper by Hsieh and Wilde \cite{HsiehWilde} is fundamental, which derives a multi-letter capacity formula for the triple tradeoff, of which we take the converse proof and develop it in several directions.
 We follow essentially the very developed, rigorous exposition of Wilde \cite[Ch.~25]{wildebeast}.

 {\bf Results.} We give here an overview of our main results, which also serves as a guide to the paper.
 In Section \ref{sec:problem} we review the definition of EACQ codes and pose the problem of characterising all triples of catalytic rates attainable for given block length and minimum distance, and then discuss preliminaries in Section \ref{sec:prelim}.
-After that: \begin{itemize} \item We give a complete proof of Hsieh-Wilde's converse theorem (\cite[Thm.~1]{HsiehWilde}) from first principles, and generalised both to arbitrary (one-shot) channels and the catalytic setting, in Section \ref{sec:info-theory-converse}, the latter having previously been accomplished in \cite[Ch.~25]{wildebeast}.
+After that: \begin{itemize} \item We state Hsieh-Wilde's converse theorem (\cite[Thm.~1]{HsiehWilde}) in Section \ref{sec:info-theory-converse} and give a complete proof from first principles, and generalised both to arbitrary (one-shot) channels and the catalytic setting, in the Appendix \ref{app:converse}, the latter having previously been accomplished in \cite[Ch.~25]{wildebeast}.

-\item We use this general converse to derive the triple-tradeoff rate region for the i.i.d.~erasure channel, closing a gap in \cite{HsiehWilde}, where the erasure probability $\delta$ was assumed to be less than $\frac12$, in Section \ref{sec:triple-tradeoff-erasure}.
+\item We use this general converse to derive the triple-tradeoff rate region for the i.i.d.~erasure channel, correcting a gap in \cite{HsiehWilde}, where the erasure probability $\delta$ was assumed to be less than $\frac12$, in Section \ref{sec:triple-tradeoff-erasure}.
 (Wilde \cite[Ch.~25.5.3]{wildebeast} is much more complete, but proves additivity only for $\delta\leq\frac12$.)

 \item We then use the general one-shot converse for a channel that randomly erases $d-1$ of the $n$ physical systems and with error probability set to $0$, to derive the Singleton bound for EACQ codes, subsuming both classical Singleton bounds and all previously known quantum Singleton bounds; the obtained region is the same as for an i.i.d. erasure channel with erasure probability $\delta=\frac{d-1}{n}$, in Section \ref{sec:triple-tradeoff-Singleton}.